Tomb Raider: Reception

 Upon release, Tomb Raider became an unexpected success, reaching the top of sales charts and remaining for a time.
 It went on to sell over 7 million units worldwide.
 Tomb Raider II was a greater commercial success, with debut sales higher than the first game and total worldwide sales of 8 million units.
-Despite varying critical receptions, series sales continued to be strong until the release of Chronicles, which sold 1.5 million units.
-While The Angel of Darkness met with initial strong sales, it failed to meet expectations.
+The series sales continued to be strong until the release of Chronicles, which sold 1.5 million units.
+While The Angel of Darkness met with initial strong sales, it failed to meet expectations due to publisher pressure.
 Since the release of Legend, the series has picked up in terms of sales, popularity, and critical acclaim.
 The 2013 reboot sold 11 million units, becoming the most commercially successful Tomb Raider title to date.
 By 2021, the series had sold over 85 million units worldwide.
-In addition to the games' success, the 2001 film adaptation grossed $275 million, making it the highest-grossing video game adaptation until being overtaken in 2010 by Prince of Persia: The Sands of Time.
-Additionally, the first Tomb Raider comic book issue was the best-selling comic book of 1999 and the 2001 film adaptation had the biggest opening weekend (US$47.7m) for an action film with a female lead since Aliens in 1986.
+In addition to the games' success, the 2001 film adaptation grossed $275 million, making it the highest-grossing video game adaptation until being overtaken in 2010 by Prince of Persia: The Sands of Time, and had the biggest opening weekend (US$47.7m) for an action film with a female lead since Aliens in 1986.

+Additionally, the first Tomb Raider comic book issue was the best-selling comic book of 1999.
+In 2018, The Strong National Museum of Play inducted the first Tomb Raider to its World Video Game Hall of Fame.

-Multiple video game journalists, including Electronic Gaming Monthlys Crispin Boyer in 1997 and Eurogamer's Martyn Carroll in 2008, have cited the series as a pioneer in the medium, both laying the foundations for and popularising action-adventure and platforming games.
+Multiple video game journalists, including Electronic Gaming Monthlys Crispin Boyer in 1997 and Eurogamers Martyn Carroll in 2008, have cited the series as a pioneer in the medium, both laying the foundations for and popularising action-adventure and platforming games.
 Carrol credited the series for bringing video gaming out into the cultural mainstream.
 In a different article, Eurogamer cited The Angel of Darkness as a pioneer of mixing different video game genres.
 The public's reactions to the series over the years have conversely had a profound effect upon the series' direction and identity, as noted in a 2008 review of the series' history by Develop.
 In 2006, Tomb Raider was voted one of Britain's top 10 designs in the Great British Design Quest organised by the BBC and the Design Museum.
 The game appeared in a list of British design icons which included Concorde, Mini, World Wide Web, Grand Theft Auto, K2 telephone box, London tube map, AEC Routemaster bus, and the Supermarine Spitfire.
 In 2020, Tomb Raider featured on a series of UK postage stamps issued by the Royal Mail to celebrate classic UK video games.